 James Gouldthorpe, COVID Artifact 1; 2020; courtesy the artist; © James Gouldthorpe

-Gouldthorpe’s broader practice, which incorporates video, painting, and photography, is inspired by the visual language of comics — an influence visible in this series.
-He uses spray bottles of water and watercolor to liquefy and add texture to the images, working on multiple panels at a time to stay responsive to current affairs.
+Gouldthorpe’s broader practice, which incorporates video, painting, and photography, is inspired by the visual language of comics — an influence visible in this undertaking.
+He uses spray bottles of water and watercolor to liquefy and add texture to the images, working on multiple components at a time to stay responsive to current affairs.
 His water-based materials and penchant for spectral blue pigments make the Artifacts instantly recognizable when they appear in-feed.
-He frequently edits his work; many finished installments are reworkings of what he calls “failed paintings.”
+He frequently edits his work; many finished installments are reworkings of what he calls “failed” attempts.

 “Seeing the layers of watermedia bleed into each other to create strange effects has been interesting,” he says of his unpredictable process.
 “It can be frustrating to watch a nearly complete painting suddenly become a pool of abstract color, but mostly it’s intriguing to see how the painting comes together in an unexpected way.”